Independence & Inclusion

 Independence

 It wasn’t that long ago that people with developmental disabilities were institutionalized – living in horrible conditions with no freedom and no choice.
-Project Independence was founded over 45 years ago specifically to help get people out of institutions to live independently.
+Project Independence was founded over 45 years ago specifically to help people leave institutions and build independent lives in their communities.

 About Developmental Disabilities